Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 With the rise of Ideal language philosophy and Ordinary Language philosophy, no more substantive claims.
 Substantive/Naturalized philosophy can make comeback.
 Philosophy is more than no substantial claims.
 Ideal language vs Ordinary article here, all of philosophy would then be analytic.
 As such I think of a combination of ideal and substantive philosophy, and a rejection of ordinary language.

 A potential problem with talking about phenomenal experiences is that it may fall under the private language argument.
 I will argue that the argument not just fails to establish languages used for theories which are robust to skepticism, but also that public languages are the actually incoherent pseudo-languages which are at best supervenient on private languages.

-Chomsky's idea is a distinction of I-language and E-language.
-The I-language is the intentional, internal or private language, E-languages is the extentional, external or public language.

 Skeptical worries of the robustly skeptical theory T being inconsistent can be solved in two ways: Either we prove the consistency within the system, we accept paraconsistency.
 We could also simply accept that an inconsistency is possible, which is what most mathematicians have done with ZFC.